edykim/edykim.com/content/en/pages/about.md

 I'm an open web developer who loves focusing on problems and creating quick prototypes.
 I like to talk about web technology, software architecture, and community.

-I'm an undergrad student at UC San Diego as a computer science major right now and am working at [Greenleaf Media](https://greenleafmedia.com/) as a web developer.
+I'm an undergrad student at UC San Diego as a computer science major.

-Previously, I had the chance to work with [Swinburne University](https://www.swinburne.edu.au/) and [Kobe Creations](https://kobecreations.com/).
+Previously, I had the chance to work with [Swinburne University](https://www.swinburne.edu.au/), [Kobe Creations](https://kobecreations.com/), and [Greenleaf Media](https://greenleafmedia.com/).
 You can find more details at [this page](https://www.linkedin.com/in/edwardykim/).

 <hr />